SICKAG/sick_scan_xd/doc/sick_scan_segment_xd.md

 By default, UDP communication is allowed on localhosts.
 To enable udp communication between 2 different machines, firewalls have to be configured.

-On Windows: Setup the windows firewall to allow sick_scan to receive udp packages on port 2115.
+On Windows: Setup the windows firewall to allow sick_scan_xd to receive udp packages on port 2115.
 To pass udp packages from a remote sender, the default rule for incoming udp packages has to be configured in the windows firewall:
 1. Run "wf.msc" as admin,
 2. Click Inbound Rules and locate the rule(s) for lidar3d_msr100_recv (resp. python to allow python test scripts), and